material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 ### Step 1: Create a Runtime

-Creating a Runtime should be as simple as creating a new instance.
+Runtimes are cheap to create.
 Many Runtimes may exist in an application.

     runtime = Runtime()